dgblack/AndroidStreamControl/README.md

 ### Usage Suggestions
 Primarily tested on an Android 13 device (API level 33).
 Should be compatible with devices that are API levels 29-33.
 <br><br>
+The sending of video frames is triggered by screen pixels changing frame-to-frame.
-WebRTC is slow, particularly with devices with larger screens.
+Thus, WebRTC is relatively slow if the whole screen is changing, particularly with devices with larger screens.
 Decreasing the resolution of the video frame sent over WebRTC will reduce lag.
 You can do this by setting PROJECTED_PIXELS_HEIGHT and PROJECTED_PIXELS_WIDTH in RemoteAndroid.java.
+Also, it is possible for the Android to start screen sharing only after it has already navigated to the app/screen that is to be shared with the remote peer.
+This is ennabled by the bubble button.
 <br><br>
-The sending of video frames is triggered by screen pixels changing frame-to-frame.
-We have found that screen sharing where the local device screen pixels are changing a lot frame to frame (switching between screens or apps) causes temporary screen freezes to the remote device viewing their screen.
-We recommend that the local device does not start screen sharing until they have already navigated to the app/screen that they wish to share with the remote peer.
+Currently, it is possible to click, swipe, and drag in a straight line.
+Linking strokes into a continued gesture which curves or changes direction has not worked well for us.
+It is also possible to zoom in/out using pinch gestures by scrolling the mouse wheel on the remote side.
+This works reasonably well but is quite finnicky and should be improved if possible.

 <br><br>

 ### Potential Future Improvements